SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 # Description

+Automation View is a new view that complements the existing Arranger and Clip Views.
+- The Automation Arranger View is accessed from within Arranger View by pressing the Shift + Song buttons
-Automation Clip View is a new view that complements the existing Clip View (which is accessed by pressing the Clip Button).
+- In Automation Clip View is accessed from within the Clip View by pressing the Clip button

 It allows you to edit automatable parameters on a per step basis at any zoom level.

-Automatable Parameters are broken down into three categories for Automation Clip View purposes:
+Automatable Parameters are broken down into four categories for Automation View purposes:

-1. Automatable Parameters for Synths, Kits with affect entire DISABLED
+1. Automatable Clip View Parameters for Synths, Kits with affect entire DISABLED

 >The 56 parameters that can be edited are:
 >